 A distinguishing feature of Etymologeek.com is that we use etymology trees (directed graphs) to show the etymological history and relationships of each word.

-Moreover, we try to show extensive information and descendants of our words, which is reinforced by filtering in order to make this more interesting.
+Moreover, we try to show extensive information and descendants of our words, which is reinforced by filtering in order to make this data more interesting.

 The etymology data is licensed under the CC BY-SA license.
 We aim to actively encourage people to use etymological data in other projects and we are willing to help them in doing so!